larkjkj/dotfiles/README.md

 ![teste](https://github.com/user-attachments/assets/1572ad33-df25-4dc9-bf87-18c22379e39a)

 (Neccessary)
-Aylur's GTK Shell (AGS)
+Aylur's GTK Shell (AGS),
-kitty
+kitty,
-Hyprland
+Hyprland,
-swww
+swww,
-yay
+yay,

 (optional)
-fuzzel
+fuzzel,
-A nerd font like FantasqueSansM
+A nerd font like FantasqueSansM,
-Papirus Icon Theme
+Papirus Icon Theme,
-grim
+grim,
-slurp
+slurp,
-fastfetch
+fastfetch,
-starship
+starship,
-fish
+fish,

 (STEP 1)
 If you're on Arch, you can simple run this and it will install all the stuff: